-On Friday 29th October the Imperial War Museum in Duxford, provided a spectacular backdrop for the finals of the inaugural Great East of England Care Awards, where the fifteen category winners were announced.
+On Saturday 28th October the Imperial War Museum, Duxford provided a spectacular backdrop for the finals of this the second Great East of England Care Awards, where the twenty category winners were announced.

-The Great East of England Care Awards, supported by the Department of Health and HET Software, are part of the Great British Care Awards, a series of regional awards which celebrates excellence in social care and pay tribute to those who work in the sector throughout England.
+The Great East of England Care Awards, who’s principal sponsor is h.e.t. software are supported by the Department of Health.
+The awards are part of the Great British Care Awards, a series of regional awards which celebrates excellence in social care and pay tribute to those who work in the sector throughout England.
 The awards are all inclusive, bringing together the statutory, independent and voluntary sectors, as well as unpaid carers; promoting joint working.

 The Great East of England Care Awards have received nominations and support from all corners of the sector.
-Sector support includes the Association of Directors of Adult Social Services (ADASS), the Social Care Institute for Excellence (SCIE), Skills for Care, Ceretas and the English Community Care Association.
+Sector support includes the Association of Directors of Adult Social Services (ADASS), the Social Care Institute for Excellence (SCIE), the National Skills Academy for Social Care, Skills for Care, Ceretas and the English Community Care Association.
 Local Authority support and commercial organisations are also supporting the awards.
-Caring UK magazine is the media partner.
+Care Talk magazine is the media partner.

 Nominations came in from all corners of the sector and the region and successful candidates invited for interview for infront of a panel of sector experts.
-The gala award evening started in style with a champagne reception, followed by a superb gourmet dinner and the awards presentation with Mark Moraghan from Holby City fame and dancing into the night.
+Thegala award evening started in style with a champagne reception, followed by a superb gourmet dinner and the awards presentation with Andrew Castle, entertainment from all girl group electric string quartet Asteria and dancing into the night.

 Lisa Carr, Director of the Great British Care Awards said,

-“We are delighted to be staging the Great East of England Care Awards for the very first time.
-The care awards are goning from strength to strength with this year’s regional events.
+“We are delighted to be staging the Great East of England Care Awards for the second time.
+The care awards are going from strength to strength with this year’s regional events.
 The support from sector partners has been overwhelming and the quality and sheer nominations has been astounding.